Get to know us better:

 Selected works by KIOSK STUDIO

 Pavilion Nordico is a newly established art center and residency in Buenos Aires, Argentina, opening in early 2019.
-It focuses on cultural workers and artists from the nordic countries and offers a connection to the art scene in Argentinga and public events across the globe.
-The visual identity takes inspiration from a dot on a map, and in a playful way making references with the map as we want to create connections between people, places, cities, countries and so on.
+It focuses on cultural workers and artists from the Nordic countries and offers a connection to the art scene in Argentina and public events across the globe.
+The visual identity takes inspiration from a dot on a map, and playfully making references with the map as we want to create connections between people, places, cities, countries and so on.

 The publishers “Kronstork” and “Drama” have teamed up to publish an anthology of newly written danish drama.
 This cooperation reflects the desire, that the dramatic text usually used for an act could also be read as literature.
-In the design we have closely worked with the thought of anthology as division, but at the same time combination.
-The cutting of the text blends it together as a whole and the illustrations separated the different parts as singulars.
+In the design, we have worked with the thought of the anthology as division, but at the same time as a combination.
+The cutting of the text on the book's edge – combines the book as a whole and illustrates the different chapters.